roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Sure enough, they passed an SUV and the elderly driver caught a glimpse of Cori's bouncing foot, then took a second look and saw her bare tits bouncing up and down, her body writhing.
 He couldn't see her pussy, but it was obvious what was happening.
 Chad just looked over and gave the man a thumb's up, then lightly slapped Cori's tits, making them bounce even harder.
 The man smiled and made a squeezing motion with his hands and Chad complied, giving Cori's tits a hard squeeze, then tugging on the nipples, stretching them out obscenely.

  Jarvis sped ahead and soon they were next to a semi truck.
 The trucker looked down and saw Cori's long bare leg, then her bare tits and finally that cock pistoning in and out of her pussy, with the pink thong still tucked to the side.
 He tooted his horn and Chad again gave the thumb's up sign.
 He brought Cori's leg inside and twisted her around so that she was facing the passenger door.
 "Lean out and show him your tits," Chad said, putting his hand between her shoulder blades and pushing her torso toward the window.
 Cori thrust our her chest until she felt the rush of air directly across her nipples, the speed of the van making her tits jiggle and bounce against each other in the breeze.
 They drove like this for about a half a mile until Jarvis spotted a cop up ahead in the median.
 Chad pulled Cori back inside, just to be safe.
-Report_Story #2